cygni/aoc_example/examples/swift/README.md

 ## How to build and run
 Run the command `swift build -c release` to build a release version of the application.
-Then type `./.build/release/AoC` to run.
+Then type `./.build/release/AoC` to run the application.

 ## Docker
 The example DockerFile contains instructions to build and run the application in a Docker container.
-Use `docker build -t day01´ to build the image of for example the first day Then run `docker run day01` to run the image of that the day
+Use `docker build -t day01` to build the image of for example the first day Then run `docker run day01` to run the image of that the day

 ## Creating a Swift folder structure for a new AoC day